 - coughing or sneezing into your elbow, or a tissue which should be discarded immediately

 Physical distancing of children in schools is not required by the latest AHPPC guidelines.
 Research has shown limited transmission risk associated with school children in the school environment.

-Physical distancing remain in place for adults.
-All adults must maintain physical distance from each other (1.5m) including teachers and support staff, and parents.
+Physical distancing remains in place for adults.
+All adults must maintain physical distance from each other (1.5m) including teachers, support staff and parents.
 Schools should limit the number of staff in common staff rooms or in large staff meetings, and avoid shared items as much as possible.

 There should be no visitors to school sites unless they are essential.
 Your school can provide guidance as to who is considered essential.

 Canteens and uniform shops can open at the discretion of the Principal.

 Out of school hours care can continue to operate.

 Wherever possible, P&C, P&F and parent/carer/teacher meetings should be conducted online.
 Parents can not attend meetings, assemblies, working bees or other events on school grounds.